smartHiveProject/smartHive/README.md

 # smartHive
-Documents used for the smartHive Project
+Report, presentation, questions, diagrams used for the smartHive Project

+# Referencing

+# Acknowledgements